tenor-conference/tenor-website/guidelines/hosting_guidelines.md

 Papers should have between 4 and 10 pages, following the provided template.

-They will be peer-reviewed and evaluated on the basis of originality, significance of the contribution to the field, quality of research, quality of writing and contribution to conference program diversity.
+They will evaluated on the basis of originality, significance of the contribution to the field, quality of research, quality of writing and contribution to conference program diversity.
 They should be solid, self-contained contributions to a research program, and contain clear statements of contribution relative to the state of the art, whenever relevant.

 The reviewing process is double-blind, and each papers must receive at least three reviews.